 Molecular organization and dynamics in biological membranes

 The live-cell plasma membrane presents a serious challenge to modern physical chemistry.
-Biological function at the plasma membrane depends directly on protein-lipid and protein-protein associations, but surprisingly limited information is available about the structure and dynamics of these interactions in situ.
-My research group will apply advanced methods in fluorescence microscopy–including time-correlated single photon counting and single molecule imaging–to measure protein-protein and protein-lipid associations within live cells and in model systems.
+Biological function at the plasma membrane depends directly on protein-protein and protein-lipid associations, but surprisingly limited information is available about the structure and dynamics of these interactions in situ.
+My research group develops and applies advanced methods in fluorescence microscopy–including time-correlated single photon counting and single molecule imaging–to measure protein-protein and protein-lipid associations within live cells and in model membranes.

 Membrane receptor clustering and its role in signaling

 Protein-protein interactions are critical for cell surface receptors, for which clustering and dynamic assembly is a fundamental step in signal transduction.
-At this point, however, there is no consensus regarding the size, composition, and exact role of the oligomeric complexes.
-My research group will study membrane receptor oligomers in live cells using two-color time-correlated single photon counting (TCSPC) fluorescence microscopy.
+For many receptors, however, there is no consensus regarding the size, composition, and exact role of the oligomeric complexes.
+My research group studies membrane receptor oligomers in live cells using pulsed interleaved excitation fluorescence cross-correlation spectroscopy (PIE-FCCS).
 Our aim is to characterize the composition, dynamic stability, and functional consequence of receptor oligomers in live cells.
 This detailed, molecular-level information will revolutionize our understanding of membrane receptor function and will directly impact drug design, where traditional receptor-ligand docking paradigms will be updated to recognize protein complexes as unique targets.

 Lipid-protein interaction dynamics

 Biological function at the plasma membrane is dependent on specific protein-lipid interactions.
 For example, many lipids play a central role in signal transduction, including protein kinase localization and activation.
 This localization occurs via protein domains that bind lipid head groups with high affinity.
-However, very little is known about the specificity of the interactions and the dynamics of the bound protein-lipid complex.
-Using two-color TCSPC and single molecule imaging, my group will measure the correlated diffusion of fluorescently labeled lipids with lipid binding proteins.
+However, very little is known about the specificity of the interactions and the details of the bound protein-lipid complex.
+Using PIE-FCCS and single molecule imaging, my group studies the correlated diffusion of fluorescently labeled lipids with lipid binding proteins.
 Direct observation of correlated lipid-protein dynamics will provide unprecedented insight into a range of biological problems and will support the growing number of molecular dynamic simulations of proteins interacting with lipid bilayers.

 - Comar, W. D., Schubert, S. M., Jastrzebska, B., Palczewski, K. and Smith, A. W. (2014) Mobility and clustering of the opsin G protein-coupled receptor in live cells with time-resolved fluorescence spectroscopy.
 Journal of the American Chemical Society 136, 8342.